ittner/newslinkrss/README.md

 # About

 newslinkrss generates RSS feeds for websites that do not provide their own.
-This is done by loading URLs and collecting links that matches patterns to the of feed items, given as regular expressions, and optionally visiting them to get more details and even processing the target pages with XPath and CSS Selectors if required.
-It basically works as a purpose specific crawler or scraper.
+It works by loading URLs with lists of articles, looking for links matching regular expressions, and optionally visiting them to get more information and even processing these target pages with XPath and CSS Selectors if necessary.
+It is basically a purpose specific crawler or scraper.

 The results are printed as a RSS feed to stdout or optionally to a file.
 The simplest way to use it is just configure your **local** feed reader, like